MattVu123/ait582_rutting2/README.md

 - gradient_boosted_decision_trees_notebook.ipynb
 - random_forest_notebook.ipynb

 Run all cells to reproduce the modeling outputs.
+These are the outputs from the modeling outputs section of the project paper.

 ![Screenshot](artifacts/screenshot_14.png)